 The Victorian San Francisco Mystery series is based on the research M. Louisa Locke did for her doctorate in history at University of California, San Diego about women who worked in the far west at the end of the 19th century.
-The series features Annie Fuller, a boardinghouse owner and pretend clairvoyant, and Nate Dawson, a San Francisco lawyer, who together investigate murders and other crimes.
-The novels are in chronological order.
-Individual Short stories based on characters from the series can be found here.
+The series features Annie Fuller, a boardinghouse owner and pretend clairvoyant, and Nate Dawson, a San Francisco lawyer, who together with family and friends from the O’Farrell Street boarding house investigate murders and other crimes.
+The novels and novellas listed are in chronological order.
+The short stories based on minor characters from the series are found at the bottom of the list.

-Sign up for my Newsletter to be notified when any new books or short stories are published (and get a coupon for a free copy of the short story collection, Victorian San Francisco Stories, and the new novella, Violet Vanquishes a Villain.)
+Sign up to M. Louisa Locke’s Monthly Newsletter to be notified when any new books or short stories are published (and learn how to get a free copy of the short story collection, Victorian San Francisco Stories.)

 It’s the summer of 1879, and Annie Fuller, a young San Francisco widow, is in trouble.
 Annie’s husband squandered her fortune before committing suicide five years earlier, and one of his creditors is now threatening to take the boardinghouse she owns to pay off a debt.

 Annie Fuller also has a secret.
 She supplements her income by giving domestic and business advice as Madam Sibyl, one of San Francisco’s most exclusive clairvoyants, and one of Madam Sibyl’s clients, Matthew Voss, has died.
-The police believe it is suicide brought upon by bankruptcy, but Annie believes Voss has been murdered and that his assets have been stolen.
+The police believe his death was suicide brought upon by bankruptcy, but Annie believes Voss has been murdered and that his assets have been stolen.

 Nate Dawson has a problem.
 As the Voss family lawyer, he would love to believe that Matthew Voss didn’t leave his grieving family destitute.
 But that would mean working with Annie Fuller, a woman who alternatively attracts and infuriates him as she shatters every notion he ever had of proper ladylike behavior.